tonethar/IGME-230-GDD-2017-Fall/projects/portfolio.md

 Your portfolio must meet the following requirements:

-- Location: This will be located **outside** your 230 folder, so it will be clearer to employers that it is jsut your portfolio and not work for a class.
+- Location: This will be located **outside** your 230 folder, so it will be clearer to employers that it is your portfolio and not work for a class.
 So, its location should be at *people.rit/edu/abc1234/portfolio* (where *abc1234* is replaced with your username).
 - A single-page responsive design using a framework (not built by hand)
 - Includes a recognizable, business-appropriate photo of you, as well as a personal logo
   - Your logo could be as simple as a circle containing your initials, or something more elaborate; use your Google-fu to find some guidance!